The Complete Goldendoodle Grooming Guide

 Helen starts with a full wellness check.
 Before any grooming begins, she goes over the dog from nose to tail, checking skin, coat, ears, eyes, teeth, paws, and overall condition.
 We call this the Bow Tie PETCHECK™, and it’s caught everything from early skin infections to lumps that needed a vet visit.
 Helen shares what she finds with owners so they know exactly what’s going on with their dog.

 Then she assesses the coat.
-If it’s matted, we’re honest about it.
+If it’s matted, we tell you straight.
 Sometimes we can brush out minor mats, but if the coat is heavily matted or pelted, a shave-down is the safest and most humane option.
 Trying to demat a badly matted dog is painful and stressful.

 The bath: We use high-quality shampoos suited to the dog’s coat and skin.
 If there are specific concerns—dry skin, allergies, odor—we adjust the products accordingly.
 The bath loosens dirt and helps us see the coat structure more clearly.

-The haircut: This is where we follow the style you want.
+The styling: This is where we follow the cut and shape you want.
 Some owners love the fluffy teddy bear look.
 Others prefer a short, practical trim.
 We work with the coat type and your lifestyle to find a length that looks good and stays manageable.

 We always trim the face to keep hair out of the eyes, clean up the feet so they’re neat and the paw pads are clear, and do a sanitary trim to keep the rear end clean.
 These aren’t optional—they’re part of good grooming hygiene.